-And of course there are many studies showing that the sulforaphane also gives protection against tumours.
+There is also much research showing that sulforaphane also gives protection against tumours.
 Recent studies using it along with chemotherapy have been very promising.

 Hippocrates is the most quoted and totally ignored doctor of all time.
-As for me and family we just enjoy Eggs Hilton every day, I mean that, which will have a few leaves of kale and other greens.
+As for me and my family we just enjoy Eggs Hilton almost every day; I mean that and it always has a few leaves of kale and other greens.

-Sulforaphane for diabetics improves glucose tolerance and insulin sensitivity.
-Equally important is that it reduces hepatic triglyceride content; it is a big helper with fatty liver.
+Sulforaphane for diabetics improves glucose tolerance and insulin-sensitivity.
+Equally important is that it reduces the hepatic triglyceride content; it is a big helper with fatty liver.